r-craig73/cfb_data_wrangling/readme.md

 File | Description
 -----| -----
 cfb_season_json_import.py | Python script that requests JSON files from [College Football Data API](https://api.collegefootballdata.com/api/docs/?url=/api-docs.json).
 The JSON files will contain stats from a year (general and/or detailed stats;  regular and/or post-season game, and Vegas Lines).
 Detailed JSON files are sorted by game ID number (over 880 games/season).
-An [API key is required](https://collegefootballdata.com/key) to run the script. cfb_stats_jsons_to_dataframe.ipymb (coming soon) | Jupyter notebook file that organizes (or data wrangle) imported JSON files into a large DataFrame for a particular collge football year (hopefully multiple years).
+An [API key is required](https://collegefootballdata.com/key) to run the script. cfb_stats_jsons_to_dataframe.ipymb | Jupyter notebook file that organizes (or data wrangles) imported JSON files into a large DataFrame for a particular collge football year (hopefully multiple years).

 Pros | Cons
 -----| -----